Blaise Matuidi: Juventus

 On 18 August 2017, Matuidi joined Juventus on a three-year contract that would expire on 30 June 2020.
 The initial transfer fee was €20 million, plus up to €10.5 million in potential bonuses that would depend on the number of appearances made by him in Juventus' competitive matches over the next three seasons.
 He made his club and Serie A debut on 19 August 2017, in a 3–0 home win over Cagliari.
 Matuidi scored his first goal for Juventus on 17 December; the final goal of a 3–0 away win over Bologna.

 On 1 September 2018, Matuidi scored his first goal of the 2018–19 season in a 2–1 away win over Parma in Serie A. On 30 October 2019, Matuidi made his 100th appearance for Juventus in a 2–1 home win over Genoa in Serie A.

 On 12 August 2020, Matuidi terminated his contract with Juventus on a consensual basis.
 In three seasons at the club, Matuidi won three Serie A titles, one Coppa Italia, and one Supercoppa Italiana; he played 133 games in all competitions for Juventus, more than any other player at the club since his arrival — other than Paulo Dybala (134) – and scored eight goals, also providing five assists.

 Inter Miami

 On 13 August 2020, Matuidi signed for Major League Soccer club Inter Miami on a free transfer.
 He made his club debut on 6 September, in a scoreless home draw against Nashville in the MLS.
 In May 2021, Inter Miami had to pay a $2m fine for breaking MLS rules, as Matuidi was the fourth designated player in the team rather than the permitted three.

 In January 2022, Matuidi was left off Inter Miami’s roster for the 2022 season.

-On 23 December 2022, Matuidi announced his retirement from professional football after a 18 year long career.
+On 23 December 2022, Matuidi announced his retirement from professional football after an 18 year long career.